 MEVLANA CELALEDDIN RUMI (1207-1273)

 Mevlana Celaleddin Rumi was an Anatolian holy man who gave hope and inspiration to humanity.
-Mevlana was born in 1207 in the village of Wakhsh in Persia (present day Tajikistan), and died in 1273 in Konya.
+He was born in 1207 in the city of Balkh, Horasan, present day in Afghanistan (or in the village of Wakhsh, present day in Tajikistan) and died in 1273 in Konya.
 He took his first lessons from his father Bahaeddin Veled, who was known as “sultan of scholars”.
 While he was studying Sufism he met Ahi Sems Tebrizi, and after this meeting his own ideas began to emerge.
 It is his poems about Sufism, however, for which he is chiefly remembered, respected and admired today.

 The branch of love comes from ancient times, and its root from immortality,

 That greatness is too much for this mind and morals,

 Fade away, pass through your existence.
 Your existence is murder.

 Love is nothing other than finding the truth.